Alessandro Mariotti: Olympic Events

 Mariotti contended at the European Youth Olympic Festival in Malbun, Liechtenstein in 2015.
 He ranked overall 37th in the slalom and 57th in the Giant Slalom.

 Mariotti competed in the slalom and giant slalom for San Marino at the 2016 Winter Youth Olympics in Lillehammer, Norway.
 He came in 30th in the giant slalom and 32nd in the slalom.

 FIS tournaments

 He made appearances at FIS World Ski Championships in both Vail, Colorado in 2015, and St. Moritz, Switzerland in 2017.
-He came in 90th and 52nd in the giant slalom respectively.
+He came in 90th and 52nd in the giant slalom, respectively.

 Mariotti also participated in several FIS tournaments where in December 2017, he ranked 20th in slalom in Ravna planina, Bosnia and Herzegovina.
 A week later, Mariotti ranked 11th and 14th in slalom and 12th and 14th in giant slalom at Kolašin, Montenegro.

 2018 Winter Olympics

-On 27 January 2018, at a press conference, it was announced that Mariotti qualified to compete in the 2018 Winter Olympics and will be the sole representative from San Marino.
+On 27 January 2018, at a press conference, it was announced that Mariotti qualified to compete in the 2018 Winter Olympics and would be the sole representative from San Marino.
 He will participate in the men's giant slalom.
 Mariotti was the flag bearer for San Marino in the 2018 Winter Olympics Parade of Nations.